 Basically Bagels will also be here this week with great bagels and more, including bags of bagel chips and great BIG chocolate chip cookies.

 Keeney Farm will have our usual fall flair of pumpkins, gourds, winter squash, and ornamental corn.
-They’ll also have potatoes, peppers, egg plant, onions, cabbage, WATERMELONS, and a few summer squash.
+They will also have potatoes, onions, cabbage.
 Ask Cheryl about blue, pink, and white pumpkins.

 Between Two Rivers will be bringing great maple syrup, maple cream, and other maple treats.

-Hope to see you at the MGM located at the Saint James Episcopal Church located in Mansfield, Pa. on Wellsboro Street, one block east of the downtown light.
+Hope to see you at the MGM between 3-6 P.M., located inside the Saint James Episcopal Church Parish Hall located in Mansfield, Pa. on Wellsboro Street, one block east of the downtown light.
 Look for our signs.